 A chatbot’s user interface (UI) is a shared boundary between a virtual assistant and a user through which both chat members interact with each other.
 As a means of the UI, chatbots typically use chats based on messaging platforms like Facebook Messenger, Slack, Telegram, Skype, etc.

 Low-end chatbots solve customer queries using predefined rules rather than relying on machine learning or other smart techniques.

 Because of being intelligent, AI-enabled chatbots can process and solve customer requests and learn from them.
 To understand what users are asking for, smart virtual assistants use NLP.

 They use AI to sound natural and conduct conversations in a human-like way while taking both context and previous answers into account.

 Integration with customer management systems allows intelligent chatbots to retrieve data from corporate resources and connect to human agents when needed.

 Due to this integration, chatbots also can complete payments, offer both cross-sells and upsells, provide information about upcoming limited offers, etc.

 Technology behind AI chatbots

 Developers create chatbots using a particular programming language.
-In this paragraph, we will consider technologies behind bots.
-These include common programming languages and platforms that help developers build AI-enabled bots.
+In this paragraph, we will consider technologies behind chatbots.
+These include common programming languages and platforms that help chatbot developers to build AI-enabled bots.

 To develop a chatbot, you can use any programming language for backend development.
 These languages include Python, PHP, Java, Ruby, etc. Each of them has its benefits, but you should choose one taking into account your resources and requirements.